jaepass/commercejs-react-functional/TUTORIAL.md

 );
 ```

 Here we import the React library and we use the ReactDOM `render()` method in order to print the contents of our App component into the root div in our `index.html` that we specified above.
 Our main app component `App.js` has to be imported as well to be included in the render.
 The `App.js` component is passed in as the first argument in the render function and the `rootElement` as the second argument.
 That will tell React to render the app component and transform it into an element using the `React.createElement` method at build time to the index page.
-We will be stripping out all the scaffolded code in the component `App.js` and rebuilding later on.
+We will be stripping out all the scaffolded code in the component `App.js` and rebuilding it later on.

 ```js
 import React from "react";